com03240/1/README.md

 Translation:
   Play from 00:50 to 01:10 5 times at 75% speed.
   Then skip to and play from 02:00 and 3:30 10 times at 100% speed.
+  Then continue playing at normal speed for the rest of the video.